 Our Board of Directors views environmental, social and governance ("ESG") issues as an important lens to identify, evaluate and manage risks and opportunities for the Company.
-In the last two years, our Board of Directors has sought to enhance our governance and to set a new tone at the top for the Company overall by making progress in diversity, equity and inclusion ("DEI") on our Board of Directors, which is now half female and one-third comprised of members of underrepresented communities.
-We have also recently hired a new Director of Human Resources, who will have responsibility for crafting, promoting and tracking our DEI initiatives.
+Our Board of Directors has sought to enhance our governance and to set a new tone at the top for the Company overall by making progress in diversity, equity and inclusion ("DEI") on our Board of Directors, which is currently half female and one-third comprised of members of underrepresented communities.
+We have also hired a Director of Human Resources, who is responsible for crafting, promoting and tracking our DEI initiatives.

 We also believe strongly in our mission to amplify human motion by enhancing strength, endurance, and mobility across medical and industrial applications with advanced robotics.
-By continuing to pioneer wearable exoskeleton suits through our unique blend of clinical and engineering expertise, we empower lives and enhance quality of life around the globe while growing our business and value to our shareholders.
+By continuing to pioneer wearable exoskeleton suits through our unique blend of clinical and engineering expertise, we empower lives and enhance quality of life around the globe while growing our business and value to our stockholders.